TL;DR – A Quick Overview Of The Best Mountain Bike Options Under $1000

 Bicycle geometry is also something that has drastically changed in the last 3-4 years which has taken the capability of full suspension trail bikes to a whole new level.
 These changes are less pronounced on entry level hardtails but they definitely are definitely applicable to some extent.
 Little details like these are the entire reason why some bikes seem to just fit right while others don’t quite have that “love at first sit” feeling when first trying out a bike.

 This change has also come with big shifts in sizing standards to match changes in geometry doctrines.
 This has been going on for quite some time but has only begun to trickle down to entry-level models in the past generation.
 This can mean that an early adopter’s bike, despite being the same “medium” or “small” size as a competitor’s bike, may fit completely different compared to a bike manufacturer that has been more conservative with adopting new geometry trends.
-For a closer look at how geometry measurements affect the ride of a bike and how new bikes have changed in this regard, check out this article [Link to geometry article.]
+For a closer look at how geometry measurements affect the ride of a bike and how new bikes have changed in this regard, check out this article on bike geometry.

-In summary, what we are looking for in the best mountain bike under 1000 Dollars – this is going to be a bike that has been updated with the newest entry-level components available and that has progressively adopted new geometry trends that, I can safely say, is not a fleeting trend but is here to stay.
+In summary, what we are looking for in a solid mountain bike in the $1000 price range – this is going to be a bike that has been updated with the newest entry-level components available and that has progressively adopted new geometry trends that, I can safely say, is not a fleeting trend but is here to stay.
 Below are the best three bikes that will get you the most bang for the buck at under $1000.

-Ok, so rather than just list out a couple of bikes that I think are the best mountain bike under 1000 dollars options, I am going to tell you which bike I think is the bike I would pick for a specific category and I only had roughly $1000 to play with.
+Ok, so rather than just list out a couple of bikes that I think are great options, I am going to tell you which bike I think is the bike I would pick for a specific category and I only had roughly $1000 to play with.
 This list is completely biased and based on what I think.
 I cannot claim any scientific rigour in complying this list (who can?!).
 So if you have some thoughts on a bike that you think should be on my list, but is not, please feel free to tell me so in the comments section below.
 I would love to hear your thoughts!

 The Best 29’er Trail Bike and All-Arounder – Salsa Timberjack NX1 29